mit-pdos/sigmaos/tutorial/03_code_walkthrough.md

   - [ ] Try to figure out how custome RPCs work.
 You may start with the `RPC` method in `protdevclnt.ProtDevClnt` and will eventually end up in `protclnt` and `netclnt` as in the previous exercises.
-On the server side, check how `protdevsrv.ProtDevSrv` is implemented and eventually you will reach `sesssrv` and `netsrv`
+On the server side, check how `sigmasrv.SigmaSrv` is implemented and eventually you will reach `sesssrv` and `netsrv`
   - [ ] Try to figure out how the test case initializes the SigmaOS kernel and a proc for the Echo server.
 You may check utilities in the `test` directory,